 Here are some of the vegetables we’re growing this season and when we expect them to be in the CSA shares:

-Spring: Arugula, beets, broccoli raab, bunching onions, carrots, chard, collards, cabbage, garlic scapes and scallions, kale, lettuce, peas, radishes, spicy mesclun mix, spinach, strawberries, tat soi, turnips, herbs, and seedlings.
+Spring: Arugula, beets, sprouting broccoli, scallions, carrots, chard, collards, cabbage, garlic scapes, kale, lettuce, radishes, spicy salad mix, spinach, tat soi, turnips, pea shoots, herbs, and seedlings.

-Summer: Basil, beans, chard, hot peppers, cucumbers, eggplant, okra, sweet peppers, tomatoes, zucchini, and yellow squash.
+Summer: Basil, hot peppers, cucumbers, eggplant, okra, sweet peppers, tomatoes, zucchini, and yellow squash.

-Fall: Remaining summer crops, plus broccoli raab, napa cabbage, carrots, chard, collards, kale, lettuce, potatoes, radishes, spicy mesclun mix, spinach, sweet potatoes, tat soi, turnips, and winter squash.
+Fall: Remaining summer crops, plus sprouting broccoli, napa cabbage, carrots, chard, collards, kale, lettuce, potatoes, radishes, spicy salad mix, spinach, sweet potatoes, tat soi, turnips, pea shoots, arugula, and winter squash.

 If we include any items in the CSA shares that we didn’t grow ourselves, we’ll tell you about them.
 For example, we don't grow many onions or much garlic, because the previous grower on our land had serious problems with allium pests, so we may source these items from other area farms.
 We’ll be able to tell you where items came from and how they were produced.

 We want your CSA membership to be a great value and a great experience.
 We’ll do everything we can to ensure an abundant share for you.
 However, we cannot guarantee how well crops will produce or exactly what the CSA share will include from week to week.
 Extreme temperatures, too much rain, drought, four- and six-legged pests, weeds, and plant diseases can all lower vegetable yields.
 When a crop thrives, you’ll have lots of opportunities to enjoy it.
 When a crop suffers, you’ll receive less of that crop.
 We appreciate your willingness to share these risks with us.